Harry needs to do a deal in his security fight and move on, says Diana’s ex bodyguard

 This compromise should answer all the concerns Harry has about his security here in the UK.

-His insistence however, to demand a full protection team from the Royal Protection command cannot, based on my royal protection experience be justified irrespective of his royal status.
+His insistence however, to demand a full protection team from the Royal Protection command cannot, based on my royal protection experience, be justified without his working royal status.

-As protection officer to Harry’s late mother Diana –the Princess of Wales from 1987 to 1993 – I witnessed such intrusions on a regular basis.
+As protection officer to Harry’s late mother Diana from 1987 to 1993 I witnessed intrusions on her life on a regular basis.

-Often openly annoyed at such intrusions, and like all other members of the royal family, Diana accepted it as a “downside” of her privileged position – and got on with her lives, just like the other royals.
+She was often openly annoyed at such intrusions, but like all other members of the royal family, Diana accepted it as a “downside” of her privileged position – and got on with her life, just like the other royals.

-Harry would do well to remember the many such incidents he witnessed when in her company, and get on with his life, and stop this incessant whinging.
+Harry would do well to remember how she reacted to the many such incidents of her privacy being invaded, get on with his life – and stop this incessant whinging.

 SAS-trained officer Ken Wharfe was chosen to head up the security for the Queen’s grandchildren, Prince William and Prince Harry – who as children, affectionately called him ‘Uncle Ken’.